Top Patio Paver Pattern Trends for 2023 | Unilock

 Patio Paver Patterns For Borders

 Patio paver patterns for borders highly depend on the overall design of your patio and the type of pavers you’re using.
 Some of these patterns may look better with certain pavers than others, so be sure to consider your options carefully.
-These include:

 14. Flemish Bond Pattern

-This pattern alternates rows of rectangular pavers with square pavers to create a repeating pattern.
 When the next row is laid, the rectangular pavers are placed so that their short sides face out, creating a repeating pattern of alternating rectangles and squares.
-This gives the patio a cohesive, structured look that can work well with a range of architectural styles.

 Flemish Bond Pattern